 Where do you get your ‘little people’?
 Do they come ready made?

 The miniatures start out as train set figures.
-Most are made by German company Preiser and can be bought from model shops and on the net.
+Most are made by German company Preiser and can be bought from model shops and online.
 They generally come unpainted.
-I often remodel the characters, cutting them up and reposing them, adding new features such as hoods with modeling clay, or changing arm and leg positions.
+I often remodel the characters, cutting them up and reposing them, adding new features such as hoods with modelling clay, or changing arm and leg positions.
 I then paint the characters with acrylic paint and, if needed, find props for them.
 Some undergo a lot of modification, such as the super hero characters from my ‘Whatever Happened to the Men of Tomorrow?’ series.

 Where do you get your props?